kahlil/grunt-guides/scripts/01-getting-started.md

 }
 ```

-You can change the name into anything you want, just make sure it is URL-friendly.
+You can change the name-value into anything you want, just make sure it is URL-friendly.

 ## Install grunt Locally In Your Project Folder

 Next we need to install Grunt locally for this project and store it's name and it's version in the package.json.

-Just type
+To do this just type

 ```sh
 npm grunt install --save-dev